 Here we suggest a possible way forward.
 We argue that it might be possible to understand the structure of the fitness-relevant phenotypic space by measuring only the fitness - and not any of the phenotypes themselves - of a set of adaptive mutations in a collection of subtly varying environments (Fig 1B).
 The idea is that the way each mutant’s fitness varies across environments must be related to its causal effects on phenotypes, and thus the way mutants co-vary in fitness across environments tells us whether they affect similar phenotypes.
 For instance in Fig 1B, mutants 1 and 2 have similar and the mutants 3 and 4 have dissimilar fitness profiles across multiple environments, suggesting that mutants 1 and 2 have similar and mutants 3 and 4 have dissimilar effects on fitness-relevant phenotypes.
 We then use these fitness profiles to create an abstract multi-dimensional (in Fig. 1B - k phenotypic dimensions) phenotypic space (M) with each mutant having a location in this space (e.g. mutant 1 having a location (m11,m12,m13,...,m1k)).
 Each environment is represented as a point in multidimensional space (C) where the coordinates of each environment correspond to the importance (weight) of each of the k phenotypic values for each mutant.
 The linear combination of a mutant’s phenotype and an environment's weights on the phenotypes determines the fitness of the mutant in the environment and is given by fij=mi1c1j+mi2c2j+mi3c3j+...+mikckj.

+Environment = condition – make this clear…

+This whole equation thing was totally missed – they didn’t understand this at all.

+4x4 for both of them is confusing…

+Importance of all the phenotype IS independent of the environment

+TOO much SVD early on??

+k << number of variables.

+SVD technically DOES have the singular values… so that ends up being confusing in Fig 1B.

+Are the phenotypes actually representative of “measurable” phenotypes?

+Chris has a lot of thoughts about the introduction… it’s a “mindfuck”

+Needs work…

+Best way to restructure

+Logic flow of the intro wasn’t clear and didn’t set up the punchline correctly…

+Some people didn’t necessarily get the bit takeaway..

 In order to infer the spaces M and C, we decompose the matrix of fitness profiles for a collection of mutants in a set of environments into mutant phenotypes and environment weights using Singular Value Decomposition (SVD), with an additional procedure to prevent overfitting and select the appropriate number of phenotypes k.
 Because we only measure fitness, we naturally only identify and focus on those underlying phenotypic components that matter to fitness.
 In the end, if only a small number of phenotypic dimensions is required to accurately predict fitness of a large number of adaptive mutants across many environments we can argue that adaptation is modular and that all adaptive mutations affect only a small number of distinct fitness-relevant phenotypes.
 To the extent we can use environmental perturbations that do not change the phenotypic effects of mutations too dramatically compared to the evolving condition (subtle perturbations), we can also claim that we have inferred the dimensionality of phenotypic space in or at least near the evolving condition.
 Of course, the more subtly we vary the environments the harder it is to measure fitness differences precisely, putting more premium on the precision of fitness measurements.